nashpitre/nashpitre.github.io/blog/_posts/glitch.md

+---
+layout: post
 Date: 5/13/19
-Permalink: glitch
+permalink: glitch

-# There's a glitch in the system
+title: There's a glitch in the system
+---

 ![][image-1]